Fed Cuts Rates Again To Boost A Slowing Economy

 In announcing the move, the central bank pointed to weak business investment, which has been a drag on the economy, even as consumer spending has held up relatively well.

-This is the Fed's third interest rate cut since July, and brings the federal funds rate target down to a range of 1.5% to 1.75%.
+This is the Fed's third interest rate cut since July, and it brings the federal funds rate target down to a range of 1.5% to 1.75%.
 Falling interest rates have contributed to a modest rebound in the housing market and big-ticket consumer purchases.
 But they've done little so far to boost business investment.

 Loading...